-As a beginner snowboarder it’s safe to say you’re going to take a few falls throughout the day.
+As a beginner snowboarder, it’s safe to say you’re going to take a few falls throughout the day.
 Many of those times you’re going to brace your arms out for impact in order to soften the blow.
-Unfortunately this leaves your wrists in harms way, that’s why this review of the best snowboard wrist guards is on hand to keep you in top shape while out on the ski hill.
+Unfortunately, this leaves your wrists in harm’s way.
+That’s why this review of the best snowboard wrist guards is on hand to keep you in tip-top shape while out on the ski hill.

 Burton Adult Wrist Guards